ranjeevn16/BE-Template-master/README.md

+Project Submitted by:
+Ranjeev Neurekar

 Notes:

-'/balances/deposit/:userId' API requires req.body in JSON format example: {"amountToPay":23000}
+'/balances/deposit/:userId'  - API requires req.body in JSON format example: {"amountToPay":23000}

 .git folder is present in directory but is a hidden file, can be viewed using ls -a command on terminal

 Please note things I did not add but would have liked to due to time constraints:

-More validation checks for input and value types and better error handling and messages for all edge case scenarios
+More validation checks for input and value types and better error handling and messages for all edge case scenarios.

+'/admin/best-profession' - This API is incomplete, however the idea was to get the jobs associated to the users using sequelize query, add the sums and create a object with mapping of professions, total sum of money and return the profession with maximum sum.